AskiaADX/ADXStudio/app/explorer/readme.md

         });

   **About the 'event.sender.send'**
-  * 'loadFoler' the message sent.
+  * 'loadFolder' the message sent.
   * 'err' the information about the potential error.
   * 'files' the files selected.
   * 'elementid' the id of the file selected.